On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Computational Verification

 \begin{proposition}[Certified negative determinant] Let $M_5$ be the $5\times 5$ Toeplitz matrix with entries $[M_5]_{ij} = K(u_0 + (i-j)h)$ for $(u_0,h) = (0.01, 0.05)$.
 Then

 and in particular $\det(M_5) < 0$. \end{proposition}

 \begin{proof} Expanding $\det(M_5)$ via the Leibniz formula as a sum of $5! = 120$ signed products of entries, each product involves 5 entries drawn from the enclosures in Lemma~\ref{lem:entries}.
 Interval arithmetic in \texttt{mpmath.iv} tracks the accumulated rounding error through all $120 \times 5 = 600$ multiplications and 119 additions.
-The final enclosure $[-1.8472496 \times 10^{-9},\; -1.8472225 \times 10^{-9}]$ has width $2.7 \times 10^{-13}$, which is $\approx 10^{-4}$ times the magnitude of the determinant; the sign is thus certified with a margin of $1.8 \times 10^{-9} / (2 \times 10^{-13}) > 10^4$.
-As an independent check, the same enclosure was verified using interval LU decomposition in \texttt{mpmath.iv}; the resulting interval remains strictly negative with the same margin. \end{proof}
+The resulting enclosure $[-1.8472496 \times 10^{-9},\; -1.8472225 \times 10^{-9}]$ has width $2.71 \times 10^{-14}$ and lies strictly below zero.
+As an independent check, interval determinant evaluation in \texttt{mpmath.iv} also yields a strictly negative enclosure.
+The ancillary verifier performs and compares both computations. \end{proof}